nzubeifechukwu/blog-api/README.md

 ## Quick Test Script

 You can verify your endpoints locally using `curl`.
+Examples are given below for a few endpoints and methods.

 ### Edit an existing post (PATCH):